Already 93-Percent Presold — NEXUS is Downtown Seattle’s Most Successful High-Rise Presale; Occupancy Late 2019

 Jones has worked alongside McAvoy at several pivotal different projects during past cycles including the 229-unit Olive 8 in the Retail and Theater District and 261-unit 2200 at the gateway to South Lake Union, each time establishing new benchmark results.
 More recently, Julie successfully led the marketing and sales of 168-unit LUMA on First Hill — a first-of-its-kind high-rise, which successfully closed out in 2016.

 “I can certainly understand the market demand for NEXUS, having represented several communities that envelope this prime location,” said McAvoy.
 “I also live within a few blocks of NEXUS and can attest to the residential renaissance that is taking place in this neighborhood.
-Burrard had the foresight to envision a unique offering in NEXUS and I look forward to delivering the community to its new homeowners in time for the holidays.”
+Burrard had the foresight to envision a unique offering in NEXUS and I look forward to delivering the community to its new homeowners.”

 McAvoy points to more than two dozen high-profile projects under construction and planned within moments of NEXUS, including several million square feet of office space, hundreds of thousands of square feet of new retail including new grocery stores, the $1.8 billion expansion of the Washington State Convention Center and other visionary improvements such as the Lid I-5 initiative, which plans to cap the I-5 highway cut and connect downtown Seattle to First Hill and Capitol Hill with elevated parks.
 Unsurprisingly, more than 10,000 high-rise multi-family units are quickly turning the immediate neighborhood into a vertical residential enclave, however remarkably, NEXUS remains the only community offered for individual homeownership.